justlark/lark.gay/content/log/my-typewriter.md

 typewriters solve that for me.
 Using a typewriter is a very manual and intentional process that I find grounding and meditative.
 I'm sitting down to use it for a specific purpose, without any distractions to divert my attention.
-The process of it—lifting the bail, inserting the paper, turning the platen, setting margins—is a ritual I really enjoy.
+The process of it--lifting the bail, inserting the paper, turning the platen, setting margins--is a ritual I really enjoy.

 I mostly use it to write letters; I enjoy exchanging letters with my friends.
-I find them to be a more personal and thoughtful way to express my appreciation for someone—it's easier to be vulnerable the more asynchronous the communication method is.
+I find them to be a more personal and thoughtful way to express my appreciation for someone--it's easier to be vulnerable the more asynchronous the communication method is.

 I also use it for taking notes occasionally.
 This one is situational, because I need most of my notes in my notes app so I always have them available and can